-Learning to love yourself is the key to a beautiful and nourishing relationship with anyone.
+Learning to love yourself is the key to a beautiful and nourishing relationships.
 Only then will you know what you rightfully deserve and what you can lovingly give. — Dodinsky

 Highly recommended GIFT BOOK for all occasions:

 An illustrated inspirational book that by way of insightful quotes explores self-worth, friendship, difficult days, stress, forgiveness etc. powered by beautiful and whimsical art.
-A perfect gift one must have and give to others, pre-order it at Books-A-Million.
+A perfect gift one must have and give to others, ORDER HERE.

 by Terri Hess